 - The pixel size of your images matters and should be the same for all as the sampling will be impacted by the image quality.

 If you’re just looking to create your own colour palettes, then one could argue that the above considerations don’t really matter as it would be a more subjective exercise.
 But if you are going to make an abstract representation of a series of images, I believe it makes sense to apply the same parameters & pixel ratios for all images allowing for a more objective comparison and analysis.

 Two more sidenotes:

-- Extracting colours from a picture you’ve taken from an object or landscape will yield different results then when you use a cartoon image as your source for obvious reasons.
+- For obvious reasons, extracting colours from a picture you’ve taken from an object or landscape will yield different results then when you use a cartoon image as your source.